Best Online Master’s Degrees in: Leadership

 The responsibilities of an executive often depend on the size of the organization.
 While an executive in a small organization might be responsible for purchasing, hiring, training, quality control, and day-to-day supervisory roles, top executives in large organizations typically focus more on formulating policies and strategic planning.
 General and operations managers oversee day-to-day operations.
 Top executives work in almost every industry, ranging from one-person businesses to firms with thousands of employees.
 Many work out of large offices with numerous support staff in the same office.
 These types of jobs can be extremely stressful, and executives are under intense pressure to succeed.
 Executive positions may also require extensive travel, exceptional time management skills, and the ability to lead meetings and conferences.

-According to the U.S. Bureau of Labor Statistics, the median annual income for CEOs was $165,080 in May 2010.
+According to the U.S. Bureau of Labor Statistics, the median annual income for CEOs was $165,080.
 The lowest 10% of CEOs earned less than $75,160.
-Income for lower-level general and operations managers was $94,400 in 2010, with the lowest 10% earning less than $47,280.
+Income for lower-level general and operations managers was $94,400, with the lowest 10% earning less than $47,280.
 This illustrates that pay is heavily dependent on the size of the company, and amount of experience an individual brings to the job.
 Things like the strength of the economy, and overall success of a business can greatly affect earning potential as well.
 The BLS also reported that job growth is expected to be slower than average for all occupations, increasing by just 5% through 2020.